Janerac/slashmark-advanced-task/README.md

 This project was fun to build and learn how to go about it to.

-ive also done this project using Machine learning .
+I've also done this project using Machine learning which is attached under this folder name:Forest-Fire-Prediction-Website-Final-mod